Benzema looks to cap great season with 5th European title

 “The only pressure I’ll have is waiting to get out on the field,” he said.
 “It disappears once I walk out.
 The preparation is the same.
 We have to enjoy ourselves and we want to make the fans happy.
 We are in good shape, focused, preparing for the rest of the week up until Saturday.
 There is no pressure, we have to enjoy it.”

 The other players who can match Ronaldo’s five Champions League titles are Gareth Bale, Dani Carvajal, Francisco Isco, Marcelo, Luka Modric, Casemiro, Toni Kroos and Nacho Fernández.
-They were all in the squad that won three straight European titles from 2016-18.
+They were all in the squad that won the European title in 2014 and from 2016-18.

 Benzema did have a leading role in the 2018 final against Liverpool, opening the scoring early in the second half of the 3-1 win in Kyiv.